 It is the ideal statement for the top-of-the-line offering from the world’s leading watchmaker.
 The band takes the best elements from Rolex’s other two metal bracelets, and combines them to end up with a whole that doesn’t so much scream luxury as whispers it.

 The men’s and women’s Presidents remain among the brand’s best sellers of all time, so it can come as a surprise at just how affordable preowned and vintage versions can be.
-For a selection of some of the best on the market right now, head over to our online store.

 — Featured Cover Photo: BeckerTime’s Archive.